 GDB contains a large repertoire of commands.
-The manual

-includes extensive documentation on the use
+See Debugging with GDB for extensive documentation on the use

 of these commands, together with examples of their use.
 Furthermore,

-GDB activates a simple help
+the command `help' invoked from within GDB activates a simple help

 facility which summarizes the available commands and their options.

 In this section we summarize a few of the most commonly

 used commands to give an idea of what